Kubernetes Learning Curve: How Hard is it to Learn K8s?

 Containers

-The main job of Kubernetes is to manage containers, so you should understand how containers work.
+Kubernetes' main job is to manage containers, so you should understand how containers work.
 Learning about them is a pretty straightforward process.
 Consider a scale of 1 to 10.
-One being super easy to learn, and ten being super hard.
+One is super easy to learn, and ten is super hard.
 Difficulty in learning about containers and Docker is around 5-6/10.

 kubectl Commands